 Coursework (28 cr)

 - SED LS 565 Introduction to Language and Linguistics (4 cr)

-- SED LS 735 Strategies for Struggling Readers and Writers (4 cr)
+- SED LS 735 Teaching Struggling Readers and Writers in the Elementary School (4 cr)

 - SED LW 736 Teaching Writing in Elementary, Middle & Secondary Schools (4 cr)

 - SED LS 790 Seminar in Literacy Assessment (4 cr)

 - SED LS 792 Teaching Adolescent Literacy (4 cr)